SAP-samples/cap-distributed-resiliency/README.md

 There are many different principles and patterns you can use to make your software resilient.
 It is, however, not always easy to find the combination that best fits your applications.
 The [Developing Resilient Apps on SAP BTP Guide](https://help.sap.com/viewer/eadaa45871804b4a974be865f627e791/Cloud/en-US/d1fe5fd8ecfb46c193221ebb991af3d7.html) gives an overview of the various options you have when developing applications and detailed information about the individual patterns you can use.

+### High Availability at Platform and Services

+In the SAP Business Technology Platform, you can make use of the Availability Zones (AZ),  The Availability Zones (AZ) are single failure domains within a single geographical region and are separate physical locations with independent power, network, and cooling.
+Multiple AZs exist in one region and are connected through a low-latency network.

+The SAP BTP services such as SAP Launchpad and SAP HANA Cloud are deployed across multiple Availability zones (AZ), which improves the availability of service if there are issues with the infrastructure of one AZ.

 ### Challenge
 Most of the applications can achieve high levels of resiliency with a standard Availability zones (AZ) setup, but these might not work in case of natural disaster, which usually on across regions or it can be a case of SAP BTP service upgrade across regions, where there will be an outage for few hours.

 In such cases, it is recommended to run your application in active-active (Distributed Resiliency) across regions.

 ## Solution architecture